Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 horizontally but have a thickness and height variation of tens of meters.

 To fix this issue, vertical exaggeration can be applied.
-This is only needed in the 3d viewer, as vertical variation is not shown in the 2d viewer.
 The same vertical exaggeration is applied to all the visible grids.

 By default, a vertical exaggeration is computed from the grid geometry.